liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 ## Leveraging Liferay’s multi-site capabilities [](id=lp-6-1-ugen12-sites-0)

 As stated in chapter 1, a site is a set of pages that can be used to publish content or applications.
-Sites can be independent or they can be associated to one organization and act as the website of that organization.
+Sites can be independent or they can be associated to an organization and serve as the website for that organization.

 Liferay's sites can be used for a variety of purposes, from corporate websites to company intranets including small sites to collaborate among members of a team.
 To support all types of collaboration and social scenarios, Liferay's sites support three types of membership types: